jeringeorge98/jeringeorge98/README.md

 **WORK EXPERIENCE**

-_Selkirk Sport (Full Stack Software Engineer) ,Tallinn,Estonia | May 2025 - Present_
+_Selkirk Sport (Full Stack Software Engineer) ,Tallinn,Estonia | May 2025 - September 2025
 * Responsible for building flutter mobile applications all the way from ideation to MVP ,and then scaling it to different users.
 * Writing RESTful end points in Typescript (Node.js) ,Integrating supabase Auth ,Integrating endpoints with Plantir Foundry.
 * Writing Unit,Integration and End to End test cases both on the front end and backend to ensure consistent and clean code.